Purbeck Community Rail Partnership

 The Business Plan (pdf, 176kb) (opens in a new window) sets out how the Partnership is proposing to achieve the aim of operating a Swanage to Wareham amenity service.
 It is a living document which will continue to develop as the rail connection progresses.

 The Partnership meets on a quarterly basis.
 Unapproved minutes of the Partnership's meetings are presented to members of Purbeck District Council at the following council meeting.
-So, for example, the unapproved minutes from the April 2013 Partnership will be taken to the next Council meeting to be received by councillors.
+So, for example, the unapproved minutes from the November 2013 Partnership meeting will be taken to the December Council meeting to be received by District Councillors.
 They will be accessible in the Agenda papers for Purbeck District Council's Committee Meetings.
-These minutes will the be taken to the July Partnership meeting for approval.
+These minutes will the be taken to the January Partnership meeting for approval.
 When approved, the minutes will be available from this page.

 - Minutes 22 January 2013 [265kb]